badfeather/bfnest/README.md

 * Provide enough structure for a baseline and establish patterns that can be expanded when building more complex sites that utilize custom post types and taxonomies
 * Compartmentalize functions enough to make it easy to find what I'm looking for, but not get obnoxious about it
 * Use theme development best-practices, making it as flexible as possible
+* Provide functions for things I find myself needing on most sites, ie. for social sharing, subnavs, getting the first images from posts, etc. Most of these are in the `inc/template_tags.php` directory

 ### Many theme concepts cobbled together and/or mercilessly stolen from, and not limited to:
 * [Underscores](http://underscores.me/)